koderunnersml/website/content/blog/2018-semantic-slot-filling-part-1.md

 ---
 ## Semantic Slot Filling: Part 1

 One way of making sense of a piece of text is to tag the words or tokens which carry meaning to the sentences.
 In the field of Natural Language Processing, this problem is known as **Semantic Slot Filling**.
-There are three main approaches:
+There are three main approaches to solve this problem:

 1. Rule Based Approaches
 2. Machine Learning Approaches